kevin-albert/jq-neural-network/README.md

 # jq-neural-network
 A neural network written completely in jq.
+Sample program processes the MNIST image dataset with a success rate of 94%.

-## How to run:
+## Running the sample program:
 ```
-$ ./run.sh
+$ ./example/run.sh
 ```
 This will first compile `make_json.c`, which parses MNIST data files and produces JSON.
 Then it will run `make_json` and pipe it into jq, first processing the training set and then the test set.
 When finished, jq will emit the error rate of the test set.

-This will take a **LONG** time to run.
-Maybe a day.
-Days?
-I don't know.
-I've never waited for it to finish with the whole data set.
+This may take days to run to completion.

 ## Why
 Two reasons: